openedx/edx-platform/lms/djangoapps/grades/docs/decisions/0001-gradebook-api.rst

    d.
 A status code of ``422`` will be returned for requests that contain any failed item.
 This allows a client
       to easily tell if any item in their request payload was problematic and needs special handling.
 If all requested items succeed, a ``202 (accepted)`` is returned.
-This status code was chosen because an asynchronous celery task is enqueued for each subsection grade that needs to be updated.
+This status code was chosen because a celery task is enqueued and waited for each subsection grade that needs to be updated.

    e.
-We have to thread a ``force_update_subsections`` keyword argument through the Django signal invocation
+We have to thread a ``force_update_subsections`` keyword argument into the subsection update task that
-      that enqueues the subsection update task.
+      we enqueue.
 This is because we may be creating a new subsection grade with no score data available from either ``courseware.StudentModule`` records or from the `Submissions` API.
 In this case, the only score data available exists in the grade override record, and the subsection ``update()`` call should be forced to read from this record.

+   f.
+We have to synchronously update each grade record for each user in this endpoint.
+This means the request
+      will be left open for longer period than we wanted.
+The reason is: the primary consumer gradebook UI would need to display the updated grade result for all users, after update is complete.
+If we do update asynchronously, the gradebook UI do not know how to update the table with new values, including agregations for the user's course grade.
+This is the lowest effort change to address the UI display problem.
+We will need to improve this mechanism as we continue to develop.